The following history on St. Patrick is from Wikipedia, the free encyclopedia:

 Signs of Saint Michael the Archangel

 Please join in prayer for God's intervention to mitigate (end) violence throughout our world.
+Pray for the eradication of the Coronavirus.
 Our nation and world is in dire need of peace and healing.
 Pray daily the Prayer to Saint Michael the Archangelfor God's protection.